 And look, see?
 Here are step by step photos.
 You really DON’T need a recipe, right??

 I’m totally kidding!
-Actually, I have a few wee little tips that might help you make this incredible pork that is honestly so good, you can serve it up at a fancy dinner party and just sit back smugly as your guests exclaim about how delicious it is even though it took a mere 10 minutes of effort.
+Actually, I have a few wee little tips that might help you make this incredible Bacon Wrapped Pork Tenderloin that is honestly so good, you can serve it up at a fancy dinner party and just sit back smugly as your guests exclaim about how delicious it is even though it took a mere 10 minutes of effort.

 Like brushing the pork with the pan juices.
 Brush, brush, brush.
 Don’t waste a drop of that liquid gold!

 So if you scroll down, you will find the recipe.

 Besides the fact that this is only 4 ingredients, the other big thing this has going for it is that the bacon keeps the pork really juicy.
 Pork tenderloin is extremely lean – slightly leaner than chicken breast even.
 Did you know that?
 There’s a bit of food trivia for you!

 So by wrapping it with bacon, the pork is protected which helps keep it extra moist when roasting.
 Plus the fat from the bacon bastes the pork as it roasts which also adds to the juiciness.